-An earth station on board UA in the frequency band 14.0-14.47 GHz shall comply with provisional power flux-density (pfd) limits described below:
+An earth station on board UA in the frequency band 14.0-14.3 GHz shall comply with the power flux-density (pfd) limits described below, on the territory of countries listed in No. 5.505:

-−132 + 0.5 · θ dB(W/(m2 · MHz)) for θ ≤ 40°

-−112 dB(W/(m2 · MHz)) for 40° < θ ≤ 90°
+15log10θ+0.9-124 dBW/(m2∙MHz) for 0° ≤ θ ≤ 90°

 where θ is the angle of arrival of the radio-frequency wave (degrees above the horizontal).

+An earth station on board UA

+– in the frequency band 14.25-14.3 GHz on the territory of countries listed in No. 5.508

+– in the frequency band14.3-14.4GHz in Regions 1 and 3

+– in the frequency band 14.4-14.47GHz worldwide

+shall comply with the power flux-density limits described below:

+15log10θ+0.9-133.5 dBW/(m2∙MHz) for 0° ≤ θ ≤ 90°

+where θ is the angle of arrival of the radio-frequency wave (degrees above the horizontal).

-NOTE – The aforementioned limits relate to the pfd and angles of arrival that would be obtained under free-space propagation conditions.
+NOTE – The aforementioned limits relate to the pfd on the Earth´s surface and angles of arrival that would be obtained under free-space propagation conditions.

 Reasons: resolves 16 of Resolution 155 (WRC-15) instructs for a revision of the examples for pfd hard limits contained in Annex 2 of this Resolution.
 CEPT and ITU-R performed studies on pfd hard limits respecting the requirements for the protection of the applications in the fixed service.
 The revised pfd hard limits reflect the results of these studies.